Academic Regulations

 Columbia College students are not permitted to enroll during the academic year—i.e., Fall and Spring terms—in courses offered through the School of Professional Studies, unless those courses have been individually approved by the Committee on Instruction for specific degree programs (e.g., the major in Sustainable Development, in which case the specific courses are noted on the program’s website).

-The School of Professional Studies (SPS) is responsible for the Summer Session at Columbia University.
-For information on taking courses at Columbia during the summer, please see the Summer Study section.
-Note that not all summer courses offered by SPS in Summer Session will count towards the 124 credits required for the B.A.
+The School of Professional Studies (SPS) is responsible for the Summer Session at Columbia University; therefore, Columbia College students are permitted to enroll in undergraduate classes offered in the Summer Session by the School of Professional Studies.
+For information on taking courses at Columbia during the summer, please see the Summer Study section in this Bulletin below.
+Note that not all courses offered by SPS in the Summer Session will be open to undergraduates, and not all courses will count towards the 124 credits required for the Bachelor of Arts degree from Columbia College.
 Students interested in summer courses offered by the SPS should consult with their advising deans in the Berick Center for Student Advising before completing their enrollment.

 Columbia Mailman School of Public Health